-Lateral flow devices, commonly referred to as LFDs, use immunoassay technology via a combination of antibodies, nitrocellulose membranes and coloured nanoparticles in order to produce visually interpreted results.
+Lateral flow devices, commonly referred to as LFDs or LFTs, use immunoassay technology via a combination of antibodies, nitrocellulose membranes and coloured nanoparticles in order to produce visually interpreted results.
 In addition to using antibodies; aptamers, affirmers or other novel reagents can be incorporated.
-Lateral flow devices can also be combined with reader technology to produce rapid qualitative or quantitative data to enhance results.
+Lateral flow devices can also be combined with reader technology to store data or produce semi-quantitative or quantitative data to enhance results.

 Why are lateral flow rapid tests important?

-According to MarketsandMarkets (August 2017), the global lateral flow assay market is projected to reach USD 8.24 Billion by 2022, up from USD 5.14 Billion in 2016, growing at a Compound Annual Growth Rate (CAGR) of 8.2%.
+According to MarketsandMarkets, the global lateral flow assay market is projected to reach $12.6bn by 2026.
 The market drivers derive from an ageing population, greater incidences of disease, increased use of home-based tests, a desire for rapid testing across multiple sectors and a focus on decentralised testing.

-However, following the COVID-19 pandemic the public's knowledge and awareness of rapid testing has increased demand, meaning the lateral flow diagnostics market is likely to exceed previous growth predictions.
+However, following the increased use of lateral flow tests during COVID-19 pandemic the public's knowledge and awareness of rapid testing has grown.
+Thus increasing demand, meaning the lateral flow diagnostics market could exceed previous growth predictions.

 Building on decades of research we have better insight into the causative agents of human, animal and plant disease, and the impact of substances on the environment and health.
 The ability to identify the biomarkers linked to these disease or environmental conditions means we can predict, monitor or diagnose more effectively and put in place treatments or preventative measures.